Snehalpophale98/Company-Bankruptcy-Detection/README.md

 1 Vector of labels

 Our aim in this project is to use these features to understand their impact/role on the selected models and how they can help us recognizing the companies that are close to bankrupcty.
+# Important :
+ I have written the inferences in the ipynb file itself
 # Requirements

 Pandas , NumPy ,Scikit-learn , Matplotlib , Seaborn,Random Forest Classifier, Decision Tree Classifier , Logistic Regreesion,SVC, KNN